Saving & Spending Taxes

 TaxAct Self-Employed

-If you only need simplified tax preparation for your self-employment income, you can consider TaxAct Self-Employed, which guides you through your federal tax return.
-You’re guaranteed 100% accuracy.
-This service costs $99.99 (and an extra $59.99 to handle state taxes).
+If you only need simplified tax preparation for your self-employment income, consider TaxAct Self-Employed, which guides you through your federal tax return.
+You're guaranteed 100% accuracy.
+The base package costs $69.99 at the time of this writing, plus $39.99 per state filed, which is a respectable price for filing self-employed taxes online.
+You can optionally add personalized advice from a tax expert for an extra $60 if you're looking for a level of support closer to what Keeper offers.

 TaxAct Self-Employed may be the right choice if you don't have a lot of ongoing expenses as a freelancer (for example, I'm writing from home and have next to zero business expenses to worry about).
 But if you're dealing with year-round expense tracking, Keeper could fit the bill.